 Imagine two people with broken bones are in the waiting area of the emergency room.
 One of them, an older man, fell and broke his hip.
 The other, a young girl, took a rough fall playing soccer and fractured her forearm.
-Both are in considerable pain and need for treatment.
+Both are in considerable pain and need treatment.

-However, their ages, general health, and severity of their injuries mean different treatment kinds will be required.
 The older man might need medication for weeks or months to deal with complications.
 The young girl, an athlete, might be better equipped to handle rigorous physical rehab in the weeks and months ahead.

 What Happens in 30-Day Inpatient Drug Rehab

 Regardless of the duration, a quality drug treatment program should provide the following: